QEDan/QEDan.github.io/strategy_recipe.md

-# A Recipe For Data Science Strategy
+# A Recipe For AI Strategy

-This is a recipe for developing a data science strategy for an organization.
-A Data Science Strategy is a framework that will help the organization understand what data science projects and data sources are the most valuable to the organization, and how to prioritize them to build toward their vision over time.
+This is a recipe for developing a strategy for incorporating AI into products.
+An AI strategy is a framework that will help the organization understand what data-driven projects and data sources are the most valuable to the organization, and how to prioritize them to build toward their product vision over time.

 The recipe will help us answer the following questions:

-* What is the vision of data science for our organization?
+* What is the vision of AI for our organization?
 What are we working towards?
 * How can we build up toward our vision in terms of solvable data problems and specific data products?
 * What are the dependencies (e.g. data sources or simpler data models) of the data products we want to build?
 * How can we resolve those dependencies step-by-step?